Barker-Quantitative-Trading/Backtesting/README.md

      - `git config --global user.name "Your Name"`
      - `git config --global user.email "your_email@example.com"`

-  3. When prompted, log in with your GitHub username and password or use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) instead of a password.
+  3. If prompted, log in with your GitHub username and password or use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) instead of a password.
 </details>